athenas-lab/Segmentation_Models/README.md

 ## Image Segmentation Models

 This repo contains the pytorch implementation of the following models.
 These models have been trained and evaluated on the datasets listed below for binary and multi-class segmentation.
-These models are briefly described at(https://github.com/athenas-lab/Segmentation_Models/wiki).
+These models are briefly described on [this wiki](https://github.com/athenas-lab/Segmentation_Models/wiki).

 ### Fully convolutional models
 - ```unet```: Training and evaluation of following UNet models using different datasets.